Trainer & Owner

 Trainer Sabrina Watts is a Bay Area native with an unparalleled love of animals.
 As a mobile trainer she travels often to train for a week at a time and positively affect the lives of pets and their owners in parts of California and Nevada.
 In 2013 she founded her non-profit, Project One Love, to help connect at-risk youth and shelter dogs.
 By sharing her knowledge she hopes to rebuild our communities one child and dog at a time.

-With over 2000 logged hours & over 1000 dogs Sabrina knows she is in her field.
+With over 2500 logged hours, & working with over 1500 dogs, Sabrina knows she is in her field.
 She is passionate about helping families raise puppies right and tackling on behavior issues and turning around the dogs that are about to be thrown away.

-Kalina is a long standing member of the pack, sharing her affection and experience with our extended Good Dog for Life family in Napa.
+Kalina is a long standing member of the pack, sharing her affection and experience with our extended Good Dog for Life family in San Diego.

 Please Contact Her Directly